joeattardi/picmo/docs/docs/02 - usage/03 - renderers.md

 ## Twemoji

 [Twemoji](https://twemoji.twitter.com/) is a free emoji library from Twitter.
 It contains images for each emoji.
-The [`TwemojiRenderer`](../api/renderer-twemoji/classes/twemoji-renderer) will render the emojis using the images from Twemoji.
-By default, these are rendered as SVGs.
-PNGs can be used instead by passing `png` as the `format` option to the renderer constructor.
+The [`TwemojiRenderer`](../api/renderer-twemoji/classes/twemoji-renderer) will render the emojis using the SVG images from Twemoji.

 ```javascript
 import { TwemojiRenderer } from 'picmo/renderers/twemoji';